rheeger/spark-stacker/docs/checklists/phase2-core-development-backtesting.md

 Phase 2 is approximately 80% complete.
-The core components for live trading functionality are operational, with robust exchange connectivity (particularly for Hyperliquid), comprehensive technical indicators (RSI, MACD, Bollinger Bands, Moving Averages), and comprehensive risk management.
+The core components for live trading functionality are operational, with robust exchange connectivity (particularly for Hyperliquid), comprehensive technical indicators, and comprehensive risk management.

 The Coinbase connector is partially implemented, focusing on data retrieval capabilities, but lacks full trading functionality.
-Multiple technical indicators (RSI, MACD, Bollinger Bands, Moving Averages) are fully implemented with a well-designed framework that makes adding additional indicators straightforward.
+Multiple technical indicators are fully implemented with a well-designed framework that makes adding additional indicators straightforward.
+Recently, several advanced indicators have been added:

+1. Adaptive SuperTrend - A machine learning-enhanced indicator that detects volatility regimes using K-means clustering to adjust parameters dynamically
+2. Adaptive Trend Finder - A multi-timeframe trend analysis tool for robust trend detection
+3. Ultimate Moving Average - A versatile indicator supporting 8 different types of moving averages with customizable parameters and dual MA comparison capabilities

 The risk management system is fully operational, with thorough implementations of position sizing, leverage control, and hedging mechanics.
 The hedging functionality is a key differentiator, allowing